 * Read my article on How to Network to check you’re doing it right.

-* If you want to ensure your website gets on the first page of Google for your local area then this Ultimate Guide to Local SEO is a no-brainer.
+* If you want to ensure your website gets on the first page of Google for your local area then this Ultimate Guide to Local SEO course is a no-brainer.

 * Buy my guide on how to get clients.
 I don’t bother with any other type of marketing now because this method works every time I use it.